Should You Opt For A Recumbent Exercise Bike?

 Exercise bikes are a great piece of home exercise equipment to use to get a cardiovascular workout improving the health of your heart whilst improving the muscle tone of your lower body.
 A major benefit of using an exercise bike to improve fitness is that compared to other types of exercise use of a stationary exercise bike tends to be low impact.
 Selecting an exercise bike can be less than straightforward with so many models and types on the market.
 The main choices you will encounter will be whether to opt for an upright exercise bike, a recumbent exercise bike, a foldable or alternatively a mini exercise bike.

 Recumbent exercise bikes are instantly recognisable.
 Any exercise bike that has the pedals at the same height as the seat is technically a recumbent bike.
-Notably, these bikes will often come with a comfortable bucket seat which will lend itself well to a lounging posture when pedalling the bike.
+Notably, these bikes will often come with a comfortable bucket seat which will lend itself well to a lounging posture when pedaling the bike.

 Practical and Health Benefits

 Recumbents are not just some fashion fad.
-There are compelling reasons to choose a recumbent over other types of the exercise bike.
+There are compelling reasons to choose a recumbent over other types of exercise bike.
 The principal difference between a recumbent and upright exercise bike is in the lumbar support these bikes offer over other types.
-The lounging position and deep, supportive seats characteristic of these bikes means that unlike an upright exercise bike, it is impossible to hunch over whilst exercising, you and your body weight are fully supported during the exercise cycle.
+The lounging position and deep, supportive seats characteristic of these bikes mean that unlike an upright exercise bike, it is impossible to hunch over whilst exercising, you and your body weight are fully supported during the exercise cycle.

 As with most exercise bikes, recumbents exert little pressure on the knees, ankle or hip joints, so no matter what weight you are or what degree of exercise you already carry out these machines will not damage your joints as a treadmill or other cardio exercises might.
 Some experts comment that the recumbent position achieved whilst exercising is also beneficial from a blood pressure point of view in so much as the open knee joints and linear position of the body during exercise on a recumbent promote a lower blood pressure during the exercise.